 Modern applications focus on detaching required application services from the services responsible for code execution.
 With this decoupling, there arises a need for knowing what services a given application requires to run.
 Habitat allows you to define what services an application artifact requires to run, and the application won’t start unless those services are provided.
 This knowledge of these service dependencies is stored in the Habitat application artifact, allowing you to easily query what services an application needs directly against the application itself.

 Factor V. Build, release, run – Strictly separate build and run stages

 Along with Habitat’s capability to explicitly declare and isolate dependencies, you can also explicitly declare what dependencies are build time dependencies, and what are the dependencies required at runtime.
 This allows you to package your software knowing that your build tool chain won’t leak into the application deployment, and helps you reduce what’s deployed onto your production systems.
 Additionally, Habitat provides the Habitat supervisor, which allows you to define how an application should be ran, and allows you to package up the run time requirements in your application package.

 Factor VII.
 Port binding – Export services via port binding

 In addition to being able to explicitly declare what services an application requires to start, Habitat packaged applications can also export the services, configuration, and ports the application offers to other applications.
 This allows you to easily bind services to one another, and once again this knowledge of exposed services is baked into your Habitat application artifact.

 Hopefully this helps you understand how Habitat enables you to run your applications and application services in a twelve-factor way.
-If you want to learn more about Habitat, and how it can help build and run the Developer Services required for modern application architectures, join us for our webinar on Building Effective Developer Services with Habitat.
+If you want to learn more about Habitat, and how it can help build and run the Developer Services required for modern application architectures, check out this recorded webinar on Building Effective Developer Services with Habitat.